Mandaeans in Sweden

 Sweden is home to one of the largest communities of the Mandaean ethnoreligious group, numbering between 10,000-20,000 people (2019).
 By comparison, there are now only about 3,000 Mandaeans in Iraq.
 Several thousand Swedish Mandaeans were granted asylum status as refugees from persecution in Iraq and Syria.
+Sweden is currently home to the largest Mandaean community in Europe.

 History

 The first Mandaeans came to Sweden in the 1970s, including the al-Khafaji family who owned a goldsmithing business on Kungsgatan in Stockholm.
 The first Mandaean religious worship took place in 1997 when a tarmida (Mandaean priest) from the Netherlands was visiting.
 Following the Iraq War, there was an influx of refugees from Iraq.

-Religion
+Priests

-As of 2018, there was a total of 8 tarmidas living in Sweden under the leadership of 2 genzibras (bishop or high priest).
-One of the genzibras is Salwan Alkhamas.
+As of 2018, there was a total of 8 tarmidas living in Sweden under the leadership of 2 genzibras (bishop or high priest), up from a total of 8 Mandaean priests in 2015.
+Some of the ganzibras are Salwan Alkhamas (from Basra) and Walid Abdul Razzak.

-The first Mandaean place of worship, or mandi, was consecrated in Sandviken in 2003.
-Most Mandaeans in Sweden live in Scania in the south of the country, and in the Stockholm region, with a growing population of about 1,500 people in Södertälje.
+Other priests include Tarmida Qais Edan and Ganzibra Salam Ghaiad.
+Qais Edan, originally from Baghdad with parents originating from Amarah, left Iraq in 2000.
+He moved to Jordan, then to Germany and on to Sweden.